chiefbiiko/pregen-stash/readme.md

 ***

-Stash data structure that serves you with pregenerated values from your custom computation-intensive function.
+FIFO data structure that serves you with pregenerated values from your custom computation-intensive function.
 Getting those pregenerated values then boils down to a cheap `Array.prototype.pop`.

 ***